Femtonics/FemtoAPI/docs/kb/api2/femtoapi-v2-0-home/femtoapi-2-0/the-femtoapi-command-reference/handling-measurement-files.md

 You can check the status of the started file operation the following way:

 * in the returned json, the value of 'id' can be used as input parameter to FemtoAPIFile.getStatus(commandID) command, which returns whether the started background operation is still running or has ended, and if it has ended, whether there was an error or not.
 If you want to know if there is a pending operation on the currently opened files, you can run FemtoAPIFile.getStatus() without parameters.
-Details of these commands are described  here(API2-A-1448161797).
+Details of these commands are described  here ([Tools](tools.md)).